niskb/niskb.github.io/README.md

 # Brian Niski's Portfolio

 Welcome to my personal portfolio website!
-This site showcases my projects, technical skills, and achievements as a Computer Science student at Farmingdale State College.
+This site showcases my projects, technical skills, and achievements in Computer Science.

 ## About
 I'm a full-stack developer with experience in Java, TypeScript, React, Next.js, and more.
 Explore my projects to see my work in action!